Renewable hydrogen: EU auditors demand a reality check – The ambitious goals in the EU, their challenges and prospects – Image: Xpert.Digital

 2. Prioritization of resources

-Given the geopolitical importance of domestic production compared to imports from third countries, which industries should be kept in the EU and at what price?
+Which industries should be retained in the EU, given the geopolitical importance of domestic production compared to imports from third countries, and at what price?

 🚀 Importance of renewable hydrogen

 Renewable hydrogen has the potential to significantly reduce the EU's dependence on fossil fuels and support the transition to a sustainable energy future.
-Hydrogen offers a promising solution, particularly in industrial areas where direct electrification is difficult.
-At the same time, the development of a strong hydrogen economy could strengthen the EU geopolitically by diversifying its energy supply and making it less vulnerable to external shocks.
+Particularly in industrial sectors where direct electrification is difficult, hydrogen offers a promising solution.
+At the same time, developing a strong hydrogen economy could strengthen the EU geopolitically by diversifying its energy supply and making it less vulnerable to external shocks.

-✅ Balance between ambitious environmental goals and ensuring competitiveness
+✅ Balance between ambitious environmental goals and securing competitiveness

-Although the EU has already taken important first steps towards establishing a market for renewable hydrogen, the challenges are considerable.
-The targets need to be made more realistic and better adapted to actual market conditions.
-A coordinated approach by the member states, a clear legal framework and targeted investments are essential prerequisites for implementing the ambitious plans.
-The EU faces the difficult task of finding a balance between ambitious environmental goals and ensuring the competitiveness of its key industries.
+Although the EU has already taken important initial steps towards establishing a market for renewable hydrogen, the challenges are considerable.
+The targets need to be more realistic and better aligned with actual market conditions.
+A coordinated approach by the member states, clear legal frameworks, and targeted investments are essential prerequisites for implementing these ambitious plans.
+The EU faces the difficult task of striking a balance between ambitious environmental goals and safeguarding the competitiveness of its key industries.
 Only through careful planning and flexible adaptation of the strategy can the transition to a sustainable and independent energy future be successful.

 📣 Similar topics

-• 🛠️ EU Hydrogen Strategy Update: What needs to change?
+- 🛠️ Update to the EU Hydrogen Strategy: What needs to be changed?

-• 📊 Reality check: How realistic are the EU targets for renewable hydrogen?
+- 📊 Reality check: How realistic are the EU's targets for renewable hydrogen?

 Xpert.Digital has in-depth knowledge of various industries.
 This allows us to develop tailor-made strategies that are tailored precisely to the requirements and challenges of your specific market segment.
 By continually analyzing market trends and following industry developments, we can act with foresight and offer innovative solutions.
 Through the combination of experience and knowledge, we generate added value and give our customers a decisive competitive advantage.